null

 Metric Weight (GSM)

-The metric system doesn’t differentiate by paper type or use.
+The metric system is more straightforward because it doesn’t differentiate by paper type or use.

 Points